18 Months Gone: 1973 Lincoln Mark IV 48K Mile Survivor – Sold?

-The current caretaker of what appears to be a striking 48K original mile 1973 Lincoln Mark IV listed in March 2020 on Craigslist in Reisterstown, Maryland has a much more understated post from his original post where called his car “a steal for $30,000 or best offer.”
-His latest listing shows a $12,000 decrease in asking price to $18,000.
+The current caretaker of what appears to be a striking 48K original mile 1973 Lincoln Mark IV originally listed in March 2020 in Reisterstown, Maryland has a much more understated post from his original post where called his car “a steal for $30,000 or best offer.”
+His latest listing shows a $17,000 decrease in asking price to $13,000.
 This Mark IV appear to be a very nice survivor example in a nice color combination, and a quick recheck of the Hagerty Insurance Online Valuation Tool confirms his revised asking price now falls between #1 “Concours” estimate of $23,000 and the #2 “Excellent” appraisal of $12,800.
-The seller’s price reduction now falls within the NADA Guides Classic Car Online Valuation Tool’s “Low”, “Average”, and “High” retail value range as $5,350, $10,150, $29,600, respectively.
-Consequently, while the private seller’s revised price is much more realistic, only an in-person inspection will confirm whether you’re willing to pay the revised asking price.
+As a second data point, the Collector Car Market Review Online Valuation Tool reveals the seller’s lastest ask is $150 higher than this guide’s #1 “Excellent” appraisal of $14,350.

 Ford’s Lincoln Division introduced its Mark IV for 1972 and produced the six-passenger passenger personal luxury coupe through the 1976 model year.
 This third generation of the Mark series grew in size over its Mark III predecessor.
 While the Mark IV now shared a common chassis with Ford’s Thunderbird, the Continental featured its own exterior design from the windows down, hidden headlights, a radiator-style grille, and the latest version of the faux spare tire bulge on the trunk lid.
 By 1973 all Mark IVs came equipped with a vinyl roof standard.
 The change from using SAE Gross figure to NET horsepower combined with increasing emission controls saw the 460 cubic inch engine output drop from 365 to 212 horsepower.